By Todd A. Ward, PhD, BCBA-D

 Presumably, though not discussed in the Sanghaiist article, if animals really do change their behavior before the occurrence of an earthquake, they would be responding to seismic waves emanating from subtle geologic shifts deep underground.
 If this is the case, one could then research ways of training animals to become increasingly sensitive to, or respond in particular ways to, such events.

 Be sure to check out the full article here and let us know what you think about the project in the comments below.
-Also, be sure to subscribe to bSci21 via email to receive the latest articles directly to your inbox!
+Also, be sure to subscribe to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!